 - Traveling pain radiating along the nerve throughout the arm

-The prognosis for a patient suffering from a cervical disc protrusion is most often good.
+The prognosis for a patient experiencing a cervical disc protrusion is most often good.
 Normally, symptoms can be managed with a conservative treatment plan that incorporates exercise, rest, heat application and pain medication.
 Occasionally, however, a patient will not respond to non-surgical treatment, and their condition could warrant spine surgery.